webpack/webpack.js.org/src/content/api/loaders.md

 ### `this.hot`

-Information about HMR for loaders
+Information about HMR for loaders.

 ```javascript
 module.exports = function(source) {